michael-masarik/notion_upload/README.md

 * For external uploads, the file is downloaded temporarily and deleted after the upload
 * Make sure your Notion integration has appropriate permissions for file uploads
+* By default, files larger than 5MB will raise an error.
+To override this, pass `enforce_max_size=False`.